trychlos/pwix-env-settings/README.md

 This [meteorjs](https://www.meteor.com) package allows you to organize your settings inside your `private/config` assets directory as a bunch of YAML and/or JSON files, that this package explores, loads and merges into the server-side `Meteor.settings`.
 Thanks to Meteor magics, all `Meteor.settings.public` data are also made available on the client side.

+Also note that this package - if not really honors - at least doesn't prevent the use `METEOR_SETTINGS` environment variable as described in [Meteor documentation](https://docs.meteor.com/api/meteor#Meteor-settings).
+And note too that settings from `METEOR_SETTINGS` have lower precedence that those from assets.

+> __From 4commerce documentation:__
+>
+> This [...] package allows you to organize your settings inside your private assets directory.
+The configuration files will be autoloaded during startup based on the active environment.
+>
+> Now you can easily switch between settings just by changing the NODE_ENV variable.
+>
+> The package also allows to specify different configuration files for server and public settings.
+>
+> Last but not least you can divide your configuration files into partials and get them merged and overloaded during startup.
+You can define defaults and redefine only a few afterwards based on the active environment (see samples below).
+>
+> The config files may be written (also mixed) in YAML and JSON notation.

 ### Environment management

 While `nodejs` defines only three environments (`development`, `staging` and `production`), and though Meteor has followed the same route, we strongly believe that more would be better, and that we should not be tied to such only three parts.